Back

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.

-We are starting with 382 miles and need to find the cost of our trip, so we will multiply 382 miles by the conversion factors that will cancel out miles and gallons and leave us with dollars:
+You are starting with 382 miles and need to find the cost of the trip, so you will multiply 382 miles by the conversion factors that will cancel out miles and gallons and leave you with dollars:

 \(\displaystyle \frac{382\:\text{mi}}{1}\times\frac{1\:\text{gal}}{25\:\text{mi}}\times\frac{\$3.75}{1\:\text{gal}}\)